 Of course, the Neurosurgeon took the opportunity to remind us that he was pretty certain that Chase could not be responsive since he is essentially brain dead.
 Although this wasn’t surprising, it was nonetheless very frustrating because we know otherwise, particularly given Chase’s recent improvements.

 After the doctor left, I went back to see Chase and told him I was worried about him.
 When I asked if he was OK, Chase pulled up his leg (as he has in the recent past to communicate).
 I was extremely relieved (although frustrated with his lack of cooperation – I can’t blame him for not liking the docs who are trying to convince us to “give it up”).[…]

 At Christmas, the family is still exuding an aggressive, unjustified hope that he will come around, that he is just “sleeping.”

 In January, the family starts talking to an “intuitive.”
-I don’t even know what to think anymore.
-It’s like when a mother chimpanzee loses a baby and carries the remains around for weeks because she can’t let go.
-And that there are people around who are willing to enable this completely disordered thinking is just heartbreaking.
+That there are people around who are willing to enable this completely disordered thinking is just heartbreaking:

 FRIDAY, JANUARY 19, 2007

-Chase died on 17 September 2007.
 It’s hard finding anything redeeming about this story.
-In the end, even Burzynski was a (comparatively) minor player in this story.
+In the end, even Burzynski was a (comparatively) minor player in what happened.
 ANP clearly did nothing to allay the tumor’s growth or the progression of the disease.
 The whole story is one of protracted, agonizing decline and false hope abetted by quacks, mystics, and opportunists of all sorts.
-And a family willing to be deceived.
-I’m disgusted and depressed about this train wreck.
-A horrible piece to have to write, but people like this and those who depend on them need to be protected from quackery.
+It was a horrible piece to have to write, but people like this and those who depend on them need to be protected from quackery.